newtover/essays/numpy-array-from-index-based-dict.md

     In [11]: hash_index
     Out[11]: {0: 40, 1: 30, 2: 20, 3: 10, 4: 0}

 and now you want to build a numpy array from the index.
 The keys are the positions in the array, the values are the values to put in the corresponding positions.

-At least for me, it's not clear what is the best way to do this.
+At least for me, it wasn't clear what is the best way to do this.

 ## Solution 1
 The most obvious approach is to create a list and pass in to the constructor of array: